grantium/diyqda/README.md

 ## Here's how it works.

-The main part is a function.
-I'm working on turning this into a library and I will include library instructions when I do.

 I think you can install it right from github if you have devtools loaded.

 ```